albarker17/deep-learning-challenge/REPORT.md

 What steps did you take in your attempts to increase model performance?

 I adjusted the number of neurons hoping to speed up the model and reduce loss.
+I added another layer to consider more interactions between variables.
 I also adjusted the number of epochs hoping to achieve optimal weight coefficients.

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.